dmitriko/ma/README.md

 Tasks:
 * server accepts websocket connection from remote hosts
 * server accepts a websocket connection only from allowed IP
-* server processes YAML, JSON, TOML format for config files
+* server processes YAML, JSON format for config files
 * server has simple api to add/remove cluster config